swaldman/mchange-sysadmin-scripts/README.md

 You can define traditional shell scripts as helpers, and place them in the [`bin`](bin) directory.
 Very trivial shell scripts can dramatically simplify the Scala you might othewise need to write.

+## Known shortcomings

+For security purposes, scripts run as the least-privilged user they can run under, not always as `root`.
+However, `scala-cli` will download dependencies (including JVMs!) and generate compilation artifacts on a per-user basis.
+Every user that runs a script ends up with a variety of duplicated infrastructure buried in its home directory.

+The storage overhead is **substantial**, 500M to 700M per user.
+Perhaps it would be best to restrict to users `mchange-sysadmin` and `root`, so we don't bear this cost too many times?

+It's a tradeoff of space vs a small amount of additional security.

 ## Contributing

 Consider forking and maintaining a branch for your own additions and customizations.